 DACI is one of the leading group decision-making frameworks.
 The matrix is designed to streamline group decisions, thus saving time.
 It focuses on clarifying the judgements made in a particularly complex project.
 This structure is what makes the processes suitable for product managers.

-The model, which way created by Intuit developed it in the 1980s, is a variation of the RACI responsibility decision making matrix.
-It works by assigning roles to different players in a project, that’s how it gets its name.
+The model, which was created by Intuit developed in the 1980s, is a variation of the RACI responsibility decision making matrix.
+It works by assigning roles to different players in a project, that's how it gets its name.

 The acronym represents the four main roles and responsibilities allocated during a project.
 RACI (Responsible, Accountable, Consulted, Informed) works in many situations but the driver-based model is more suited for product management.

 A big reason for this is that product management consists of a lot of moving parts, which come with their challenges.
 By assigning roles, everyone knows who does what, and that prevents misunderstandings and conflicts.